gbxyz/rdnsd/README.md

 `rdnsd` can be used to monitor the availability and responsiveness of remote DNS servers.
 Given a list of DNS servers, it will periodically query each server and record whether a response was received, and how quickly.
-This information can then be obtained by querying an SQLite database.
+This information can then be obtained by querying a database.

 # USAGE